dadateniola/Stacks/README.md

 ## Creators

 Stacks was created in partial participation of the below mentioned:

--Dada Teniola Emmanuel
+- Dada Teniola Emmanuel
--Baiyere Samuel Fikayo
+- Baiyere Samuel Fikayo

 ## Installation